Light Mode

 Emily Rodda

-Emily Rodda is an Australian author known for her imaginative storytelling.
-One of her standout books is “The Forests of Silence,” the first in the “Deltora Quest” series.
-It follows Lief, a young boy who sets out on a dangerous journey to restore the magical Belt of Deltora.
+One great example is “The Forests of Silence,” the first book in her “Deltora Quest” series.
+This story follows Lief, a young hero on a mission to restore the magical Belt of Deltora by finding its long-lost gems.

 2. 2